An interview with Stefan Berner: ‘The information model is a fundamental tool for managers in the digital change’

 As foryouandyourcustomers sees it, Stefan Berner has developed a model that addresses one of the greatest challenges of digital projects and therefore of the digital change: it helps people connect the real world to a digital model and make it tangible.
 The information model is based on language, on a simple definition of terms and their contexts that is understood and accepted throughout the company.
 A common language is created, which allows the different departments, divisions, offices, regional subsidiaries, and ultimately also the customer to work together more efficiently, and which increases quality and leads to better results.
 It is for this reason that foryouandyourcustomers always starts strategic projects with an information model wherever possible.

-foryouandyourcustomers: Stefan Berner, please finish the following sentence: ‘In order to successfully lead a company through digitisation in this modern era, decision-makers and managers should be familiar with the information model and promote its use, because…’ …because a company can use the model to develop the fundamentally necessary semantic foundation for its digitisation and thereby help everyone involved to connect real business and the set tasks to a digital model.
+foryouandyourcustomers: Stefan Berner, please finish the following sentence: ‘In order to successfully lead a company through digitalisation in this modern era, decision-makers and managers should be familiar with the information model and promote its use, because…’ …because a company can use the model to develop the fundamentally necessary semantic foundation for its digitalisation and thereby help everyone involved to connect real business and the set tasks to a digital model.
 To add to that: it’s a tool that helps reduce costs, generate more business and sales, increase employee satisfaction and above all, gain the loyalty of enthusiastic customers.

 A manufacturing company – which has since become a customer of ours – once had to stop the delivery of machines because there was a communication problem between the Development, Production and Sales departments – and that had drastic consequences.
 The customers were all annoyed, the Executive Board found itself in an immensely damaging financial situation and the employees were confused and frustrated: ‘How could this happen to us?’
 If they had had a cleanly managed information model, it would not have reached that point.

 foryouandyourcustomers: How can you be so sure?
-In the last 30 years I’ve implemented lots of digitisation projects using information modelling and as of yet not one of these projects has had a consistency problem like the one experienced by this company.
+In the last 30 years I’ve implemented lots of digitalisation projects using information modelling and as of yet not one of these projects has had a consistency problem like the one experienced by this company.

-Digitisation means that you want to manage more information better and use it in a faster, more intelligent way.
+Digitalisation means that you want to manage more information better and use it in a faster, more intelligent way.
 But how can you process information about customers or products without errors and in a way that generates profit if you don’t know – or if there’s no agreement on – what information you’re talking about?
 What is this information called throughout the company, what does this information contain and what information is needed, processed and distributed by what department?

 foryouandyourcustomers: Could you be more specific?
 With our customer we essentially use our model, the ‘Exploded View’, and tackle terminology and definitions in the course of that.
 At the uppermost level of this model, for example, I talk about the customer and even at this point there’s usually some discussion: ‘Do we mean here a one-time customer, an occasional customer, an online customer or a key account for a specific branch?
 And what and who is referred to as a customer by all of us?’
 This term must absolutely be defined in a clear and unmistakable way.
 And then the discussions continue: ‘This customer buys one of my products.
 But what do we term as a product?
 Is a service a product, or do we only understand a product to be a specific item from production?
 Or could a product also be a service feature?’
 There are companies that have since banned a number of terms from their corporate jargon in order to avoid potential misunderstandings.
-You can imagine that if these terms are not clearly defined across all departments and offices, then at worst, digitisation efforts may be stopped short early on.
+You can imagine that if these terms are not clearly defined across all departments and offices, then at worst, digitalisation efforts may be stopped short early on.

-foryouandyourcustomers: So you see the information model as the missing puzzle piece for protecting digitisation projects from failure?
+foryouandyourcustomers: So you see the information model as the missing puzzle piece for protecting digitalisation projects from failure?
 Definitely – and the feedback from our projects proves this.
 Even just correctly applying the model would have prevented a string of errors like what happened to that machine manufacturer I mentioned.
 The flow of communication between the manufacturer’s Development and Sales departments was faulty and they hurt themselves in the process, because the necessary information did not get to the right point.

 foryouandyourcustomers: If this model is so beneficial for a company, why is the method not already being used by everyone?
 To a certain extent it is: such as for employee wages.
 This attribute, ‘wages’, is generally cleanly managed in each company and who has access to it is clearly defined.
 The information flow works there.
 But why is it that companies don’t often manage to ensure a consistent flow of information when they produce a user manual, where a mistake can lead to high compensation claims?
 And why are we at foryouandyourcustomers constantly told that the information model is too complicated to use and should be relegated to the IT department?

 foryouandyourcustomers: You see it differently?
 This mindset can have fatal consequences.
-If I as a manager for the digitisation process hand over the authority over the information to the IT department, then it should be no wonder when I get a technical solution for my project that other departments then can’t use because there is no common understanding there.
+If I as a manager for the digitalisation process hand over the authority over the information to the IT department, then it should be no wonder when I get a technical solution for my project that other departments then can’t use because there is no common understanding there.

 In my book, ‘Information modelling – a method for improving understanding and accuracy in your collaboration’ (which can be purchased in Europe or Australia & New Zeeland) I describe it as follows: ‘IT specialists must understand what users need.
 Users and managers, in turn, must understand how they use information and what they should expect from IT.’
 The information is the basis for all correct procedures; for using the correct data, systems, processes, workflows, organisational structures, media use, communication, marketing, sales and so on.
 The model, therefore, is the bridge between the functional terms, functional structures, IT and their implementation.
 It guarantees better quality at all levels and also affects each of these company levels; after all, they all access and use this information.